anfleene/reviewing-code-review/what/slide1.md

+!SLIDE center transition=uncover
-What Do you Review
+# What Do you Review

+!SLIDE bullets incremental transition=fade
+# Syntax
-# Syntax - You missed a semicolin
+* You missed a semicolin!
 * Look for obvious mistakes
-* Is it idomatic
+* Is this code it idomatic?

-* The the Easy stuff
+!SLIDE bullets incremental transition=fade
+.notes single repsonsibility principle
+.notes law of demeter

-# Composition - Single responsibility principle
+# Composition
-* Is the code will organized
+* Well organized
-* Is it decoupled well enough that it can be changed easily
-* Law of Demeter
 * Easy to comprehend
-* Maintainability
+* Sufficiently decoupled

+!SLIDE bullets incremental transition=fade
+# Practicality
-# Practicality - Production readiness
+* Production readiness
-* Evaluate order of magnatude of the algorithm if it matters
+* Order of magnatude of important algorithms
 * How frequently will this code be used
 * Risk Factor